Excitons and trions in WSSe monolayers: Acknowledgements

 \section{Acknowledgements}

-The work has been supported by the National Science Centre, Poland (grants no. 2017/27/B/ST3/00205 and 2018/31/B/ST3/02111) and the CNRS via IRP "2DM" project.
+The work has been supported by the National Science Centre, Poland (grants no. 2017/27/B/ST3/00205 and 2018/31/B/ST3/02111), EU Graphene Flagship Project, and the CNRS via IRP "2DM" project.
 We acknowledge the support of the LNCMI-CNRS, member of the European Magnetic Field Laboratory (EMFL).
 The Polish participation in EMFL is supported by the DIR/WK/2018/07 Grant from Polish Ministry of Education and Science.
 We acknowledge support by the European Union's Horizon 2020 research and innovation programme through the ISABEL project (no. 871106).
 E.B. acknowledges support from La Sapienza through the grant Avvio alla Ricerca 2021 (grant no. AR12117A8A090764).
 This project was funded within the QuantERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733, and with funding organisations Ministero dell'Universit\'{a} e della Ricerca (MUR) and Consiglio Nazionale delle Ricerche (CNR).
 M.B. acknowledge support by the ESF under the project CZ.02.2.69/0.0/0.0/20\_079/0017436.
+C.F. acknowledges support from Graskop project ANR-19-CE09-0026.
 K.W. and T.T. acknowledge support from JSPS KAKENHI (grants no. 19H05790, 20H00354 and 21H05233).

 \onecolumngrid {S\arabic{figure}} {S\Roman{section}}